uktrade/data-hub-frontend/README.md

     npm install
     ```

-4. Create a copy of the sample `.env` file which points to a mocked API:
+4. Create a copy of the sample `.env` file which points to a mocked API.
+(Alternatively, check Vault for environment variables that point to other environments, such as staging and dev):

     ```bash
     cp sample.env .env